- 24 Nov 2010

 Valuation When Cash Flow Forecasts Are Biased

-Executive Summary — The valuation of forecasted cash flows can be an inaccurate process, especially when the forecasts are created by optimists who neglect to consider worst-case scenarios.
+Overview — The valuation of forecasted cash flows can be an inaccurate process, especially when the forecasts are created by optimists who neglect to consider worst-case scenarios.
 In this paper, Harvard Business School professor Richard S. Ruback has developed methods of valuating forecasted cash flow when the predictions are biased upward.
 Key concepts include:

 - Managers often recognize that their cash flow forecasts are too optimistic and boost their discount rates to account for that bias.
 But that only works if the optimism masks a potential permanent downside.